CPUjoker303/netlify2.0/content/posts/best-cartridge-alignment-protractor-2020.md

 ![Alignment Protractor Tool Mirror](/uploads/phono-cartridge-stylus-alignment-protractor-tool-mirror-review.jpg "Alignment Protractor Tool Mirror")

 This is a Phono cartridge alignment protractor that helps to do the professional alignment for better sound and longer stylus life.
 It is made of durable 2mm ABS plastic, which looks fully mirrored.
+It is quite helpful for mounting the cartridge to the headshell.
+It gives you precise alignment, and you will get better sound quality.

 #### Specifications